ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 The multiplicity of options comes in part from the vendor's interest in supporting different architectures (32- or 64-bit), operating systems, compilers, and link options.
-However, the BLAS implementation itself has options, like whether it uses OpenMP for parallelism inside, or whether it uses an LP64 (32-bit `int`) or ILP64 (64-bit `int`) interface.
+However, the BLAS implementation itself has options, like whether it uses [OpenMP](https://www.openmp.org/) or some other run-time environment for parallelism inside, or whether it uses an LP64 (32-bit `int`) or ILP64 (64-bit `int`) interface.
 In the best case, getting these wrong could cause link-time errors.
 Use of the wrong interface through `extern` declarations could cause run-time errors.

 Some developers only need to support one platform, so they rarely need to figure out how to link to the BLAS.
 Other developers need to